Hudson Bay Centre (Yonge and Bloor) | 2 Bloor St E Suite 3500

 All restaurants, as well as food-related businesses and organizations are required to comply with Alberta’s provincial laws, federal laws, and local municipal legislation on food safety.
-A food safety course in Alberta allows you to acquire province-wide food handler certification.
+A food safety course in Alberta from Probe It allows you to acquire province-wide food handler certification.
 You will have a higher chance of being hired, and food-related businesses will remain in compliance with section 31 of Alberta’s Food Regulation.

 - A minimum of one individual must be a certified food handler if there are five or fewer food handlers, including waitstaff, working on-site.
 However, the certified individual does not need to be present.